expel-io/terraform-aws-cloudtrail/README.md

 ## Permissions
 The permissions allocated by this module allow Expel Workbench to perform investigations and get a broad understanding of your AWS footprint.

+## Use Cases
+1. Creating a new AWS CloudTrail for a single AWS account
+2. Creating a new AWS CloudTrial for an AWS organization (Set [enable\_organization\_trail](#input\_enable\_organization\_trail) input to true)

 ## Limitations
-1. Only supports onboarding a single AWS account, not an entire AWS Organization.
-2. Will always create a new CloudTrail, does not support re-using an existing CloudTrail.
+Will always create a new CloudTrail, does not support re-using an existing CloudTrail.

-See https://support.expel.io/hc/en-us/articles/360061333154-AWS-CloudTrail-getting-started-guide for options if you have an AWS Organization or already have a CloudTrail you want to re-use.
+See https://support.expel.io/hc/en-us/articles/360061333154-AWS-CloudTrail-getting-started-guide for options if you have a CloudTrail you want to re-use.

 <!-- begin-tf-docs -->
 ## Requirements